By: Ellaine Kryss Hubilla

 - Using your hands, divide the ball of soil into two parts at the center.
 Put the roots of the plant between the two divided parts then press it again to re-form the soil into a ball.

-- When the plant is already attached to the ball soil, cover the soil with the moss until all surfaces are covered.
+- When the plant is already attached to the balled soil, cover the ball with the moss until all surfaces are covered.

-- Wrap the moss onto the ball using yarn or thread.
-Since the thread is thinner than the yarn, double the wrap by at least two passes around the surface.
+- Attach the moss onto the ball using yarn or thread.
+Since thread is thinner than yarn, when using it, double the wrap by at least two passes around the surface.